jsbachiller/jsbachiller.github.io/_pages/en-us/working_papers.md

 **Emigration prospects and educational choices: Evidence from the Lorraine-Luxembourg corridor** with [Michel Beine](https://sites.google.com/site/michelbeineeconomics/home) and [Vincent Fromentin](https://sites.google.com/site/vfromentin/home)
 <small>[[Latest version](/assets/pdf/EduLorraine.pdf)]
-An extensive literature has documented the incentive effect of emigration prospects in terms of human capital accumulation in origin countries.
+Abstract: An extensive literature has documented the incentive effect of emigration prospects in terms of human capital accumulation in origin countries.
 Much less attention has been paid to the impact on specific educational choices.
 We provide some evidence from the enrolment behavior of students at the University of Lorraine that is located in the